-Queen Mary I of England wed King Philip II of Spain on 25 July 1554 at Westminster Cathedral, and although she was personally very happy, it was one of the worst political moves should could have made.
+Queen Mary I of England wed King Philip II of Spain on 25 July 1554 at Winchester Cathedral, and although she was personally very happy, it was one of the worst political moves should could have made.

 Mary’s Lord Chancellor, Stephen Gardiner, and the entire House of Commons begged the queen to wed an Englishman instead of the Spanish prince because they did not want England to become another satellite of the Habsburgs empire.
 English Protestants were afraid (rightfully so) that if Mary wed Philip then she would try to strong-arm the populace into becoming Catholic again.
 The very idea of marriage between Mary and Philip was enough to foment widespread discontent.
 Nevertheless, the 37 year old Mary was determined to marry the 27 year old Philip.
 An insurrection, now known as Wyatt’s rebellion, broke out in the north, and the queen had to murder her cousin Jane Grey in order to present a stable enough government to lure Philip to England.

 The country may have been in turmoil, but the queen’s wedding itself, however, was splendid.
 Tudorhistory.org provides a description printed at the end of Leland’s Collectanea, edit.
 1774, vol. ii.
 “Copied out of a book of presidents collected by Ralph Brooke, York herauld, now remaining with sir Edward Dering; examined this 28th of Feb.
 1634, by us, William Le Neve, Norroy, and Edward Whitley.”